Techniques for Mixed Media Layering

 Come and have a browse through some of my old journals and I will share with you some simple techniques to add color and layers to your art - whether it be in books, on paper - or anything else that you want to decorate with layered mixed media.

-This journal is made from some left ver book packaging.
-I gessoed it, painted it, stamped it, painted some more, added bubble-wrap stamping, collaged it with a face and flowers I drew a while back, stamped some text, highlighted some areas with pen and shaded other areas with charcoal.
+The journal above is made from some left-over book packaging.
+I gessoed it, painted it, stamped it, painted some more, added bubble-wrap stamping, collaged it with a face and flowers I'd previously drawn, stamped some text, highlighted some areas with pen and shaded other areas with charcoal.

 Budget Art Supplies